mmakaay/home-assistant-configs/doc/BeNext/BeNext_MoLite.md

 motion ends.
 In my option, that is the most useful setup for integrating with Home Assistant automation rules.

+Note: When briefly triggering the motion sensor with these configuration values, the sensor will report motion for about 10 seconds, before turning off.
+One would expect a lower time, based on the documentation of the configuration parameters, but 10 seconds is useful enough to not bother about it.

 ## Configure wakeup time

 Under "Node Config Options" set the wakeup interval to 15 (seconds).
 This is quite low